agerada/AIgarMIC/paper.md

 # Summary

 Minimum inhibitory concentration (MIC) assays are used to estimate the susceptibility of a microorganism to an antibiotic.
 The result is broadly used within microbiology.
-In clinical settings it is used to determine whether it is possible to use that same drug to treat a patient's infection.
+In clinical settings, it is used to determine whether it is possible to use that same drug to treat a patient's infection.
 Agar dilution is a reference method for MIC testing.
-However, the interpretation of agar dilution plates is time-consuming and prone to intra- and inter-operational error when read by laboratory personnel. `AIgarMIC` is a Python package for automated interpretation of agar dilution images.
+However, the interpretation of agar dilution plates is time-consuming and prone to intra- and inter-operational errors when read by laboratory personnel. `AIgarMIC` is a Python package for automated interpretation of agar dilution images.

 ![High-level overview of the integration of `AIgarMIC` within the laboratory pathway of minimum inhibitory concentration measurement using agar dilution. `AIgarMIC` performs the interpretative steps of the pathway (from step 5), taking a set of agar plates with a colony-locating grid as an input, and reporting an MIC for each isolate.
 In this example, 4x4 strains are inoculated onto agar plates, giving a total of 16 strains.
 F = quality control failed (no growth in positive control plate).\label{fig:overview}](paper_images/overview.pdf)